-This year's Super Bowl between San Francisco and Baltimore is the 14th time a team has started as a favourite between 3 and 5 points, while the average betting line over the history of the Super Bowl has been 7.5 points.
+Super Bowl 49 will be just the fifth Super Bowl featuring a team favoured by less than 3 points, while the average betting line through the history of Super Bowl point spreads has been 7.5 points.

 Embed this infographic by copying the following code: